scottmcclure68/courseproject/Codebook.md

       A numeric value providing the standard deviation for the Z-axis gravity acceleration signal derived in time.

 27.  __tBodyGyroJerk-mean()-X (NUMERIC)__
+      A numeric value providing the mean for the X-axis acceleration signal derived in time.

 28.  __tBodyGyroJerk-mean()-Y (NUMERIC)__

 29.  __tBodyGyroJerk-mean()-Z (NUMERIC)__